TcMenu/documentation/content/arduino-libraries/io-abstraction/touch-screen-support.md

 ## Deal with touches in an event driven way

 To do this instead of using the above `ValueStoringTouchScreenManager` you create your own class that extends from `TouchScreenManager`.
-See the [Touch interface reference docs](https://www.thecoderscorner.com/ref-docs/ioabstraction/html/_resistive_touch_screen_8h.html) for more information.
+See the {{< refdocs title="Touch interface reference docs" src="/ioabstraction/html/_resistive_touch_screen_8h.html" >}} for more information.

 ## Creating a new touch interrogator for new hardware